initialvisuals/letsbuildagametogether/README.md

 #you can install them with pip3 install -r requirements.txt
 #I use github copilot so sometimes things get a little screwy ;)

+sorry I am pretty new to github and python so if I am going about this the incorrect way please let me know.

+Feel free to contribute

+check TODO for some tasks and brainstorming